Class of 2015 FELLOWS

 University of Denver

-She has solidified her goals to become a lawyer by interning with a judge at her local courthouse in Park County.
+Victoria solidified her goal to become a lawyer by interning with a judge at her local courthouse in Park County.
 She was introduced to some of the realities of the career and fell in love.
-She plans to be a human rights lawyer, which will allow her the opportunity to stand up and fight for social justice, one of her passions.
+She plans to be a human rights lawyer, which will allow her the opportunity to continue to fight for social justice.

-She is excited about being a part of LAW SCHOOL…Sí Se Puede because it will provide internship opportunities and networking experiences with professionals in the field.
-She feels blessed to acquire the fortuity to be a part of a program of such influence.
+LAW SCHOOL…Sí Se Puede is important to her because it provides her with internship opportunities and networking experiences with professionals in the field.
+She looks forward to continuing to grow as a young scholar within LSSSP.
+The program allows her to receive incomparable preparation for the LSAT and guidance throughout the law school admissions process.
+She feels blessed to be part of a program of such influence.

 Air Academy High School